 By John Sarson, CEO Sarson Funds, Inc.

-Coinbase’s motion in its SEC lawsuit questions the agency’s authority over crypto.
+Coinbase’s motion in SEC lawsuit questions the agency’s authority over crypto.
 It cites past Gensler comments and the Ripple case.
 Congress is pushing back on Gary Gensler over mission creep and a toxic culture.
 As innovation moves overseas and the SEC shifts focus to AI, lawmakers are predicted to remove Gensler and refocus the SEC on its investor protection mandate.

 Coinbase Files Motion Questioning SEC’s Authority

-Coinbase’s defense team filed its first motion in the case of SECURITIES AND EXCHANGE COMMISSION, v.
+Coinbase files motion in the case of SECURITIES AND EXCHANGE COMMISSION, v.
 COINBASE, INC. AND COINBASE GLOBAL, INC. as defendants.
 The 38-page opening statement from August 4th provided quotes from past public statements made by SEC Chair Gary Gensler.
 In these referenced quotes, Gensler is on record stating that “there is not a market regulator around these crypto exchanges” and that naming an authority to regulate exchanges could only come from Congress.
 Since Congress has not granted any agency this authority to date, Coinbase’s defense is essentially asking the Chairman, “Were you lying then, or are you lying now?”

 It will be interesting to see the SEC’s response.